-This 15-credit certificate program prepares master teachers to become proficient at integrating technology into standards-based curriculum to improve student learning.
+This 15-credit online certificate program prepares master teachers to become proficient at integrating technology into standards-based curriculum to improve student learning.
 Candidates become technology leaders in the classroom, school, and district.

 Requirements (15 Credits)

 893.634 Technology Leadership for School Improvement

 Education leaders need to understand the use of technology for teaching, learning, and managing their school environment.
 These skills include schoolwide technology planning and leadership that incorporate instructional design, curriculum integration with standards, logistics of technology implementation, professional development, and evaluation.
 Students will develop an understanding of how to create and support technological change through a systems approach.
 Topics include sources of resistance to change, tools for planning, decision making and change, creating and supporting a culture for learning and change, and managing and institutionalizing change systems.

 New technologies are part of the intellectual landscape in which new kinds of knowledge are breaking down the boundaries of previous distinct disciplines.
 The design and use of new technologies make possible new approaches to learning, new contexts for leaning, new tools to support learning, and new understandings of the dynamics of the learning process itself.
 This course examines the role of technology relative to the key concepts of active learning, metacognition, and transfer of knowledge from multidisciplinary perspectives on learning.
 Based on the new science of learning, students will develop and implement technology related strategies that align instructional technology to standards-based instruction, teach problem solving and higher-order thinking skills, promote cooperative learning, and use reflective teaching and inductive approaches to increase student achievement.

 893.645 Designing and Delivering E-Learning Environments